-The Hematology/Oncology Division provides care to children with blood and cancer disorders at CHEO.
+The Hematology/Oncology Division provides care to children with blood disorders and cancer at CHEO.

 The Division participates in numerous clinical trials, including those led by the Children’s Oncology Group (International), the C17 Research Network (Canada), the Canadian Cancer Society and the National Cancer Institute of Canada.